Stable maps to quotient stacks with a properly stable point: Extended weighted blow-ups

 \begin{example}[Extended blow-up of $0\in \bA^2$] In this example we work out explicitly the extended blow-up of $0\in \bA^2$.
 The deformation to the normal cone of the origin $V(x,y)\subseteq \bA^2$ can be identified with $\spec(k[x,y,T,X,Y]/(XT-x, YT-y)$ where: \begin{itemize} \item $X,Y$ are the generators of the maximal ideal in degree 1, \item $T$ has degree $-1$, \item $x,y$ have degree 0, \item the map $X\to \spec(I^\bullet)$ is given by sending $T\mapsto 1$, and \item the map $\spec(I^\bullet)\to X$ is given by the inclusion of the degree 0 component. \end{itemize} Therefore we can identify it with $\bA^3=\spec(k[X,Y,T])$, which has a $\Gm$-action with weights $(1,1,-1)$.
 The map $\bA^3\to \bA^2$ given by $(a,b,u)\mapsto (au,bu)$ induces the good moduli space morphism which is the extended blow-up of $0\in \bA^2$.
 The section $i$ of point (4) is given by the locus where $T=1$ in $[\bA^3/\Gm]$.
 As for point (6), we can identify $[\{(a,b,t):(a,b)\neq (0,0)\}/\Gm]\hookrightarrow[\bA^3/\Gm]$ with the blow-up of the origin in $\bA^2$ as in \cite{Inc}*{\S 2.2}.

 Similarly, when a group $G$ acts on $\bA^2$, we can extend its action to $\bA^3$, by acting trivially on the $T$ component.
 So as before one has two morphism $[\bA^2/G]\to[\bA^3/G\times \Gm] $ and $[\bA^3/G\times \Gm]\to [\bA^2/G]$ whose composition is the identity, where the first is the complement of a Cartier divisor, and $[\bA^3/G\times \Gm]$ contains as an open the blow-up of $\cB G$ in $[\bA^2/G]$. \end{example} \begin{Def} Given a stack $\cX$ and a weighted ideal sequence $\cI^\bullet$, there is an effective Cartier divisor $\cE\subseteq \EB_{\cI^\bullet}X$ which restrict to the exceptional divisor of the blow-up, and which in the examples given above it agrees with the vanishing locus of $T^{-1}$.
 We call such an effective Cartier divisor the \textit{exceptional divisor}.
-Observe that the exceptional divisor of an extended weighted blow-up $\EB_{\cI^\bullet}X$ is the scheme-theoretic closure of the (usual) exceptional divisor of the weighted blow-up contained (as an open) in $\EB_{\cI^\bullet}X$. \end{Def}
+Observe that the exceptional divisor of an extended weighted blow-up $\EB_{\cI^\bullet}X$ is the scheme-theoretic closure of the (usual) exceptional divisor of the weighted blow-up contained (as an open) in $\EB_{\cI^\bullet}X$. \end{Def} \begin{Remark} One can check that if $\cZ\subseteq \cX$ is a smooth closed substack of $\cX$ with ideal $\cI$, and $\cI^\bullet = \{\cI^n\}$ then the extended blowup $\EB_{\cI^\bullet}\cX$ is smooth. \end{Remark}